Mary Parker Follett: Legacy

 After her death, her work and ideas would disappear from American organizational and management circles of the time but continue to gain followership in Great Britain.
 During the 1960s, her ideas would re-emerge in Japan, where management thinkers would apply her theories to business.

 Management theorist Warren Bennis said of Follett's work, "Just about everything written today about leadership and organizations comes from Mary Parker Follett's writings and lectures."

 Her texts outline modern ideas under participatory management: decentralized decisions, integrating role of groups, and competition authority.
 Follett managed to reduce the gap between the mechanistic approach and contemporary approach that emphasizes human behavior.

 Her advocacy for schools to be used after hours for recreational and vocational use affected the Boston area, where schools opened their doors after hours for such uses, and community centers were built where schools were not located, which was a revolutionary concept during the 20th century.
 Her experience working in that area taught her a lot about notions of democracy and led her to write more for a wider audience, particularly the business world.
 She believed that good practice in business would have a significant impact on other institutions.

-Follett's legacy has been recognized by the establishment, in 1992, of the annual Mary Parker Follett Award for the outstanding paper to appear each year in Accounting, Auditing & Accountability Journal.
+Follett's legacy has been recognized by the establishment of several awards in her name.
+These include the annual Mary Parker Follett Award for the outstanding paper to appear each year in Accounting, Auditing & Accountability Journal.
 The award citation states that it is named "in memory of a pioneering woman in the field of management and accountability literature who was international and interdisciplinary in her approach."

 In the early 2000s, the Mary Parker Follett Foundation was established and organized the first conference named after Follett.
 A new organization by the same name was established in 2025, with a mission focused on "advancing democracy as a creative experience" as well as "to promote the literary and intellectual legacy of Mary Parker Follett."